I started Overcoming Odds in order to help others overcome their own odds, and show people how I’ve tackled my fears of judgment and rejection.

 Without the hardships - without the changes - I would not have been able to find my true purpose in life.

-My purpose in life is to help others, specifically, adoptees and adoptive parents.
+My purpose in life is to help others, specifically, adoptees and foster youth.

-I understand the struggles adoptees and adoptive parents go through, such as:
+I understand the struggles adoptees and foster youth go through, such as:

 Learning a new language